What Is the Endocannabinoid System?

 Enzymes?
 Am I in biology class all over again?
 What’s with all the science?

+The endocannabinoid system is one of the biggest mouthfuls in the entire bowl of CBD alphabet soup.
+What exactly is it, and why should we care?
 The truth is, the more we know about cannabinoids and the endocannabinoid system, the better we understand what exactly CBD is, and how it works in our bodies.

 Good news: this is all very easy to break down and understand, despite the scientific terminology.
 Let’s begin with the broad strokes and then narrow our focus.